FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Method

-Inspired by recent advances in 3D depth estimation \cite{wang2025vggt, dust3rwang}, we adopt a large Transformer architecture as the backbone for our end-to-end dense Gaussian initialization and camera parameter estimation framework.
-As illustrated in Figure \ref{fig_full_method}, images are first encoded into tokens $(T_i)^3$ using DINOv2 \cite{oquab2023dinov2}.
-These tokens are then processed through the main network structure, which employs alternating global and local attention mechanisms.
+Inspired by recent advances in 3D depth estimation \cite{wang2025vggt, dust3rwang}, we adopt a large transformer as the backbone for our end-to-end dense Gaussian initialization and camera parameter estimation framework.
+Images are first encoded into tokens $(T_i)^3$ using DINOv2 \cite{oquab2023dinov2}.
+These tokens are then processed through the main network structure, which employs a large multi-view Transformer.

-Previous methods have demonstrated remarkable performance by incorporating decoder heads for camera parameters, depth estimation (DPT), and PointMap prediction \cite{wang2025vggt}.
-To improve the initialization quality of the Gaussian Splatting (GS) scene, we propose a novel self-splitting-based patch initialization strategy for 2DGS scenes.

-Based on the outputs from the camera head and the DPT head, we can rapidly perform back-projection to obtain pixel-aligned 3D point clouds.
-Concurrently, we design an independent DPT back-projection module that utilizes positional encoding to back-project the encoded tokens into pixel-aligned high-dimensional features $\mathcal{F}_P$.
-To address scale variations across different scenes, we first apply normalization to the point cloud.
-We employ an encoder-decoder architecture to map the aforementioned information into dense Gaussian primitive attributes.
-Specifically, PointMLP \cite{pointmlpma} is adopted to encode the geometric information of the point cloud, yielding high-dimensional geometric features $\mathcal{F}^c$.
+Based on the outputs from the camera head and the DPT head, we can rapidly perform reprojection to obtain pixel-aligned 3D point clouds.
+Concurrently, we design an independent DPT reprojection module that utilizes positional encoding to reproject the encoded tokens into pixel-aligned high-dimensional features $\mathcal{F}_P$.
+We employ an encoder-decoder architecture $D$ to map the aforementioned information into dense Gaussian primitive attributes.
+Specifically, PointMLP \cite{pointmlpma} is adopted to encode the geometric information of the point cloud, yielding high-dimensional geometric features $\mathcal{F}_c$.
 Subsequently, $\mathcal{F}_P$ is concatenated channel-wise with explicit Gaussian attributes—including $\text{SH}^{48}_P$, $R^4_P$, $S^2_P$, and $\mathcal{F}_P$—to form the encoded representation.
 We then design mutually independent decoders for the attribute variations $\Delta \mathcal{G}$ of all Gaussian primitives.
-These decoders predict the densification tendency of the original semi-dense Gaussian scene, as visualized in Fig. \ref{vis_gsinit_method}.
-Each Gaussian primitive splits into $N$ new primitives based on its predicted variation, as formulated in Equation \ref{GSinit_decoder}.
+These decoders predict the densification tendency of the original semi-dense Gaussian scene, as shown in \cref{overview} and \cref{vis_gsinit_method}.
+Each Gaussian primitive splits into $N$ new primitives based on its predicted variation, as formulated in \cref{GSinit_decoder}.